znuny/manual/source/admin/index.rst

 * Modules allow users to access tickets and features.
 * Modules can be affected by ACLs or role permissions.
 * Processes are specially designed and have built-in automation.
-* E-mails can be received in multiple ways and dispatch by recipient, queue, filter, or generic agent.
+* E-mails can be received in multiple ways and dispatched by recipient, queue, filter, or generic agent.
-* Cases can be created by e-mail, phone and web, or generic interface.
+* Cases can be created by e-mail, phone, web, or a generic interface.
 * Configuring a module or feature is done centrally in the system configuration.